adlnet/xAPI-Spec/xAPI.md

 specification is to <a name="voided">"void" it</a>it.
 Voiding does not destroy a Statement, rather indicates the evidence in the Statement is to be disregarded.

-Just as evidence is to be shared among all authorized parties, it is expected that LRSs can perform various operations to move Statements around as needed.
-Details of those operations is beyond the scope of this specification.

 #### 2.2.1 Statement Immutability